awwush/OD_OCV/README.md

 Car's Plate Detection

-Please open it on any Notebook like Jupyter Notebook IDE, Spyder, etc.
+Please open it on any Notebook like Jupyter Notebook IDE.

 # Happy Coding!